 When do I need an FHA home appraisal?

-You have to get an FHA home appraisal if you're planning to use an FHA loan to buy a house.
-In most cases, your lender orders the appraisal after you and the seller sign a sales contract.
+You have to get an FHA home appraisal if you're planning to refinance or use an FHA loan to buy a house.
+In most cases, your lender orders the appraisal after you and the seller sign a sales contract or for certain refinances, after you sign the application.
 Once you receive the appraisal, you and your lender can review it and decide whether you still want to proceed with the loan.

-All FHA home appraisals last for 120 days after issue.
-For the average buyer, 120 days is plenty of time to complete the closing process.
-If you need more time before signing the loan closing paperwork, you may be able to apply for an extension.
+All FHA home appraisals last for 180 days after issue.
+For the average buyer, 180 days is plenty of time to complete the closing process.
+If you need more time before signing the loan closing paperwork, the lender will need to verify the property value has not declined.